Anal Cancer: Surgery

 Erection and orgasm problems in men.
 This is due to nerve damage.

 Your risks depend on your overall health, what type of surgery you need, and other factors.
 Talk with your healthcare provider about which risks apply most to you.
 Keep in mind, though, that healthcare providers can only give you their best estimates.
-No one can guarantee that you will not have side effects.
+No one can guarantee that you won't have side effects.